Learn How to Get a Private Investigator License in Ohio

 State Licensing Authority

-Private Investigator licensing in the state of Ohio is handled by the Ohio Department of Private Investigator and Security Guard Services.
-Visit the website for details on licensing requirements and to download the necessary forms and applications for becoming a private investigator in Ohio.
+The Ohio Department of Private Investigator and Security Guard Services handles private investigator licensing in Ohio.
+Visit the website for details on licensing requirements and to download the necessary forms and applications.

 Licensing Authority Contact Information